theduyngx/cw20-test/README.md

     Use that value here.
   * In our instantiate operation above, we specified a minter, which is our address.
 This is why this mint operation will work.

-Here are the detailed steps to utilizing the atomic swap smart contract:
+Here are the detailed steps to utilizing the atomic swap smart contract's create (for more details, read README of atomic-swap):
   ```bash
   # create
   cwtools wasm execute hashed_ref --env .env --input '{